From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 5. Employee Satisfaction Index

 Understanding your employees’ satisfaction is crucial for creating a thriving work environment.
-This metric gauges overall satisfaction with work environment, compensation, and career growth opportunities that your company offer.
+This metric gauges overall satisfaction with the work environment, compensation, and career growth opportunities that your company offers.

 There’s no single, universally accepted method for calculating the ESS.
 However, many organizations use employee surveys that capture feedback on various aspects of the workplace experience, such as: